is now available! Read about the new features and fixes from September.

 Stage selected

-Stage a portion of a file by selecting that file (using the arrows) and then choosing Stage Selected Ranges from the Command Palette.
+You can stage a portion of a file by making a text selection in a file and then choosing Stage Selected Ranges from the Command Palette or from the diff editor context menu (right-click).

 Undo last commit

-Click the (...) button and then select Undo Last Commit to undo the previous commit.
+Select the (...) button, and then select Commit > Undo Last Commit to undo the previous commit.
 The changes are added to the Staged Changes section.

 undo last commit